-(Received January 31, 2018, Revised July 5, 2018, Accepted August 10, 2018)
+(Received March 5, 2018, Revised November 12, 2018, Accepted November 15, 2018)

 Abstract.
-Multi-storey precast concrete skeletal structures are assembled from individual prefabricated components which are erected on-site using various types of connections.
-In the current design of these structures, beam-to-column connections are assumed to be pin jointed.
-Welded plate beam to-column connections have been used in the precast concrete industry for many years.
+Precast concrete structures are erected from individual prefabricated components, which are assembled on-site using different types of connections.
+In the present design of these structures, beam-to-column connections are assumed pin jointed.
+Bolted billet beam to-column connections have been used in the precast concrete industry for many years.
 They have many advantages over other jointing methods in component production, quality control, transportation and assembly.
-However, there is at present limited information concerning their detailed structural behaviour under bending and shear loadings.
-The experimental work has involved the determination of moment-rotation relationships for semi-rigid precast concrete connections in full scale connection tests.
+However, there is currently limited information concerning their detailed structural behaviour under vertical loadings.
+The experimental work has involved the determination of moment-relative rotation relationships for semi-rigid precast concrete connections in full-scale connection tests.
 The study reported in this paper was undertaken to clarify the behaviour of such connections under symmetrical vertical loadings.
-A series of full-scale tests was performed on sample column for which the column geometry and weld arrangements conformed with successful commercial practice.
-Proprietary hollow core slabs were tied to the beams by tensile reinforcing bars, which also provide the in-plane continuity across the connections.
-The strength of the connections in the double sided tests was at least 0.84 times the predicted moment of resistance of the composite beam and slab.
-The secant stiffness of the connections ranged from 0.7 to 3.9 times the flexural stiffness of the attached beam.
-When the connections were tested without the floor slabs and tie steel, the reduced strength and stiffness were approximately a third and half respectively.
-This remarkable contribution of the floor strength and stiffness to the flexural capacity of the joint is currently neglected in the design process for precast concrete frames.
-In general, the double sided connections were found to be more suited to a semi-rigid design approach than the single sided ones.
-The behaviour of double sided welded plate connection test results are presented in this paper.
-The behaviour of single sided welded plate connection test results is the subject of another paper.
+A series of full-scale tests was performed on sample column for which the column geometry and bolt arrangements conformed to successful commercial practice.
+Proprietary hollow core floor slabs were tied to the beams by 2T25 tensile reinforcing bars, which also provide the in-plane continuity across the connections.
+The contribution of the floor strength and stiffness to the flexural capacity of the joint is currently neglected in the design process for precast concrete frames.
+The flexural strength of the connections in the double-sided tests was at least 0.93 times the predicted moment of resistance of the composite beam and slab.
+The secant stiffness of the connections ranged from 0.94 to 1.94 times the flexural stiffness of the attached beam.
+In general, the double-sided connections were found to be more suited to a semi-rigid design approach than the single sided ones.
+The behaviour of double sided bolted billet connection test results are presented in this paper.
+The behaviour of single sided bolted billet connection test results is the subject of another paper.

-Keywords: double sided; welded plate; semi-rigid connection; precast concrete frames
+Keywords: double sided; bolted billet; semi-rigid connection; precast concrete frames